drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 ---
 layout: page
-title: Ethereum Engineering Group Meetup
+title: Ethereum & AI Engineering Group Meetup
 permalink: /projects/meetup/
 ---

-The [Ethereum Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each two weeks.
-We have speakers from all over the world who deliver talks on Solidity, the Ethereum platform, cryptography, crosschain & bridges, applications, economics, law, social aspects of blockchain, and much more.
-All talks are recorded and appear on [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A).
-Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 50K views.
+The [Ethereum & AI Engineering Group Meet-up](https://www.meetup.com/ethereum-engineering/) is a group that meets via Zoom each two weeks.
+We have speakers from all over the world who deliver talks on Ethereum related topics, AI related topics, and the intersection of the two.
+Talks range from research and platform architectures, to applications, economics, law, psychology and sociology.
+All talks are recorded and appear on [YouTube](https://www.youtube.com/c/ethereumengineeringgroup).
+Talks commonly have hundreds to thousands of views, with the [most viewed talk](https://www.youtube.com/watch?v=RxL_1AfV7N4) currently having 55K views.
 Pick-up a cool T-shirt at the [Merch Store](https://ethereum-engineering-group-shop.fourthwall.com/).